 Basic Items in a Backpacking First Aid Kit

 Before handling any wound, you need to have medical gloves on for hygiene reasons.
 The weight of gloves is very insignificant so feel free to carry a few more pairs.

 Using an irrigating syringe with purified water is the best way to clean a wound.
 Ensure it has a tiny tip for water to come out with a lot of pressure.

 This will help remove things such as debris from a wound making it clean and free from infections.

 This is applied on a cut or burn to prevent and treat minor skin infections.

 These are excellent for dressing wounds while backpacking.
 They hydrate wounds and blisters so they heal faster.
-Hydro-gel helps cool down the wound and temporarily relieve pain for up to six hours.
+Hydro-gel helps cool down the wound and temporarily relieves pain for up to six hours.
 Hydro-gel pads are clear to enable you to easily monitor the progress of the wound.
-Always carry different sizes to fit any sizes of wounds.
+Always carry different sizes to fit any size of wound.